CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Conclusion

 \section{Conclusion}

-In this work, we explored the problem of safe and efficient robot motion planning for stochastic control problems.
-We proposed a novel approach that combines the benefits of chance-constrained optimisation with the benefits of sampling-based MPC.
+In this work, we addressed the problem of robot motion planning under uncertainty, aiming for both efficiency and constraint satisfaction in stochastic control settings.
+We introduced a novel surrogate formulation for chance-constrained optimisation that enables statistically sound sampling-based motion planning under uncertainty.
+This, in turn, supports integration into a Model Predictive Control (MPC) framework for \textit{online}, reactive robot control.
 The strength of our approach lies in its generality, as it does not require any specific assumptions on the underlying uncertainty distribution, the dynamics of the system, the cost function or the specific form of inequality constraints.
 While we focused on the problem of collision avoidance in this work, our approach is not limited to this problem, as it can be applied to any type of stochastic control problem, as long as we can sample from the uncertainty distribution.
 For instance, in future work we aim to extend this framework to include constraints on interaction forces in the context of contact-rich manipulation tasks and physical human-robot interaction.
-We showed that our approach is able to generate safe and efficient trajectories in a variety of scenarios, including a real-world robot experiment.
+We showed that our approach is able to generate efficient trajectories that satisfy probabilistic constraints with high confidence across a variety of scenarios, including a real-world robot experiment.